westfood/homework/README.md

   - Fargate + task defintion via terraform
     - check complexity of cloudformation versus Terraform

 - Actualy best solution would be python in lambda for getting URL and publishing to S3.
 But then there would be no place for Ansible and not much place for dockerization.

-## Documentation
+Maybe dockerization would be useful for keeping all deployment/app-logic related stuff in one place.

 ## Homework definition